Locations:

 To keep your muscles strong, you should focus on staying healthy overall.
 To avoid problems with your trapezius, you should:

 • Maintain a healthy weight: Carrying extra pounds increases your risk of muscle strain.
-Talk to your provider about the most appropriate weight for your body and lifestyle.
+Talk to a healthcare provider about the most appropriate weight for your body and lifestyle.

 • Warm up before you exercise: Take time to stretch and warm up properly before you exercise.
 You’re less likely to injure warm, flexible muscles.